BarKetPlace/dres/README.md

 # DREs - DWC Research Extraction scripts

+## Overview
+A set of powershell scripts and MSSQL queries to retrieve data from Philips Data Warehouse connect inhospital installations.

+**Patient identification**
+- Query: `src/patstringAttribute.sql`

+- Information: DWC uses an internal patient unique identifier.
+The scripts read the information entered in the lifetimeID field of monitors.
+This can be adapted to different context and medical staff practices by editing the query.

+**Continuous data extraction**

 ## PowerShell Extraction Scripts.
 Tested for PowerShell v4.0 on a Windows Server 2012 R2. ##
 v1: 03-08-2017 Antoine Honore #################################################################